-Ten Tools Every Successful Blogger Should Use.
+Ten tools every successful blogger must use.
+I know this sounds grandiose but I mean it.
 This is not a guide on how to write better content or how to get one billion followers in three hours, this is considerably more important–the definitive guide for the ten most important tools you will ever use for your blog, helpful for both new and experienced bloggers.
 Tools to keep your site clean and fast, tools to keep your site and business safe, and tools to optimize your Google and Moz ranking.
 Even if you are a novice at working on back-end of your site, most are easy to implement, and even the tools that take a bit more skill are not difficult to learn.
 I promise, there is nothing here you can’t handle!

 This post contains affiliate links but opinions are 100% mine.